-As we said previously, the same intelligent operator has the same geometrical property for different applications.
+As we mentioned previously, the same intelligent operator has the same geometrical property for different applications.
 It is not difficult to imagine that the swap, shift and symmetry operators for boolean integer programming have the same formulation as that of traveling salesman problem.
-Let $\mathcal{I} = \{0,1\}$, the illustrations of internal transformation are given from Figure \ref{bswap} to Figure \ref{bsymmetry}.
+Let $\mathcal{I} = \{0,1\}$, the illustrations of internal transformation are given from Fig.\ref{bswap} to Fig.\ref{bsymmetry}.